Francis spent the last four seasons as an assistant coach at Binghamton University.

 Galloway voted top goalkeeper in MLL for the Rochester Rattlers.

-Galloway comes to Providence after one season as a volunteer assistant coach at Duke University.
-While at Duke he worked closely with the goalkeepers and defensive unit.
+Galloway came to Providence after one season as a volunteer assistant coach at Duke University.
+While at Duke, he worked closely with the goalkeepers and defensive unit.
 His stint at Duke followed a stellar four-year career as a goalkeeper at Syracuse University.
 A two-time First-Team All-America goaltender for the Orange, Galloway departed Syracuse as one of the most decorated players in program history.
 In 2011, he was the winner of the Ensign C. Markland Kelly Jr. Award as the nation’s best goalkeeper.
 He also became just the second goalkeeper in history to be named a finalist for the Tewaaraton Trophy, lacrosse’s highest honor.

-The native of Syracuse, N.Y., finished his career with a NCAA record 59 victories and played a NCAA record 3,776 minutes throughout his four seasons.
+The native of Syracuse, N.Y., finished his collegiate career with a NCAA record 59 victories and played a NCAA record 3,776 minutes throughout his four seasons.
 He ranks seventh in the NCAA records book and is tops among Orange goalkeepers in goals against average (7.33).
 He also holds the Syracuse record for NCAA Tournament goals against average (7.20) and is seventh on the all-time saves list with 601.
 The only goalie in NCAA history to win a NCAA title as a freshman and sophomore, Galloway is the lone goalkeeper in Syracuse history to earn First-Team All-America recognition twice.
 In 2008, he became the fifth true freshman goalie in NCAA history to lead his team to a national championship as the Orange won a school-record 16 games.
 Galloway was equally successful off the field.
 He was a two-time national Academic All-America choice and was a finalist for the Lowe’s Senior CLASS Award.
 He earned a spot on the SU Athletic Director’s Honor Roll in all eight semesters and was named to the BIG EAST All-Academic team as a junior and senior.

 Official StoreOfficial Online

 Men's Lacrosse Comeback...

-Men's Lacrosse Picks Up ...
+Men's Lacrosse In Search Of ...

-Men's Lacrosse Set To...
+Men's Lacrosse Travels To...

 Men's Lacrosse Earns BIG...